 - Deer near the picnic areas.

-- Occasional bears in the distance (especially in early summer).
-Lake Minnewanka is core habitat for grizzly bears, especially during berry season.
+- Occasional bears in the distance, especially in early summer.
+Lake Minnewanka is also important grizzly bear habitat, especially during berry season.

 Bring a zoom lens or binoculars if you’re keen on spotting wildlife.
 The guides often have their own gear on board to help point out animals along the way.